tzebrowski/ObdMetrics/README.md

 ```

-#### Dynamic formula calculation
+#### Dynamic Formula Evaluation

-The framework is able to calculate PID's value from the RAW data using dynamic formulas written in `JavaScipt`.
+The library supports JavaScript-based formulas to compute PID values from raw data, reducing the need for custom Java decoders.
 The formula can include additional `JavaScript` functions like *Math.floor* .
-This feature dramatically decrease time to delivering new PIDs and reduces need to write dedicated java based decoders.

 Example for *Measured Boost Pressure* PID